saproto/saproto/README.md

 ##### Initial application setup
 ```
-docker-compose up -d
+docker compose up -d
-docker-compose exec app /bin/bash
+docker compose exec app /bin/bash
 composer install
 php artisan key:generate
 php artisan migrate --seed
 ```

 When you have finished the setup and Docker the following port will be exposed on localhost:

 - `8080` = Website
 - `8081` = PhpMyAdmin